Updated Rules as adopted 12th April 2005 (including revisions up to 11th September 2018)

 - The provision of new, or the repair of existing, sound control installations.

 - The fund shall be administered by a Committee of the Ancient Society of College Youths, which shall have the power, after considering an application submitted in writing, and with the approval of a business meeting of the Society, to make a grant from the fund.
+A business meeting of the Society may delegate to the committee authority to make grants for routine maintenance at specified churches, subject to a stipulated maximum annual amount in each case.
 The Committee shall be chaired by the Master of the Society and the members shall be the Officers of the Society as defined in the Society's rules.
 In the absence of the Master the members of the Committee shall elect a chairman from those members present.
 The Committee shall have the power to appoint sub-committees who shall report back to the Committee on actions taken and decisions made under delegated powers.